Orakod/Python/README.md

 - 👋 Hi, I’m @Orakod
 - 👀 I’m interested in Data Analystic
-- 🌱 I’m currently learning Databoothcamp ! and Google data Stoodio is coming !!
+- 🌱 I’m currently learning Databoothcamp ! and Google data Studio is coming !!
 - 📫 How to reach me orakod97@gmail.com

 <!---